Where do words occur?

 Furthermore, none of the information that we find in nature is static.
 We are only scratching the surface here but suffice it to say that just as any book is only coherent when the words are read in sequence over a period of time, so also any mathematical or scientific equation reflects movement through time.
 And so, as Kepler and Boyle said, the book of nature is always inviting us and inspiring us.
 Even its unending constants (such as 3.14159…) confront us with eternity.

 Similarly, we can only believe by faith that time passes.
-As bizarre as that may sound, many scientists argue that time is not, in fact, passing and that the impression of an objective flow time is an illusion.
+As bizarre as that may sound, many scientists argue that time is not, in fact, passing and that our impression of time passage is an illusion.
 Instead, they say that the flow of time is a subjective experience that our brains create and constantly adjust.
 Why do they say this?
 Well just as time appears to pass as you read this sentence, so also it seems to take approximately eight minutes and twenty seconds for light from the sun to reach us and it seems to take millions of years for light from the stars to reach us.
 Therefore, if time-flow were real, that would mean that when you go out at night and stare at the stars then you would be looking directly at ancient history.
 Therefore, there is no such thing as a cosmic, universal NOW.
 And if there is no now, so also there is no past or future or flow.
 Therefore, whatever time is, it is not changing and flowing.
 Instead, we are effectively fabricating that idea.

 One of the leading proponents of this view is Italian theoretical physicist Carlo Rovelli, the founder of what is called the Loop Quantum Gravity theory of physics and the director of the quantum gravity research group at the Centre for Theoretical Physics at Aix-Marseille University.
 The author of some very popular books, including Reality Is Not What It Seems and The Order of Time, he says that since physicists do not necessarily need a flow of time in their equations, we should conclude that it is an illusory, human-made phenomenon.
 He says that our neurological illusion of “time flow” must have emerged in evolution to give us a useful though artificial and blurred perception of the world.
 But as to how this illusion works, he tosses that question to neuroscientists to explain:

 I suspect that what we call the “flowing” of time has to be understood by studying the structure of our brain rather than by studying physics: evolution has shaped our brain into a machine that feeds off memory in order to anticipate the future.
 This is what we are listening to when we listen to the passing of time.
 Understanding the “flowing” of time is therefore something that may pertain to neuroscience more than to fundamental physics.
-Searching for the explanation of the feeling of flow in physics might be a mistake.[xvii]
+Searching for the explanation of the feeling of flow in physics might be a mistake.[xviii]

 Although it may feel disorienting and perhaps even depressing to hear that time is not a fundamental, objective part of life, Rovelli says that such discouragement is easily remedied.
 Since the illusion of the flow of time is merely a matter of brain chemistry, that chemistry can be manipulated.
-“It only takes a few micrograms of LSD to expand our experience of time to an epic and magical scale.”[xviii]
+“It only takes a few micrograms of LSD to expand our experience of time to an epic and magical scale.”[xix]
 In fact, he credits the psychedelic drug with inspiring his interest in physics in general and in the nature of time in particular.
 As he recounts the very first time he took it:

 It was an extraordinarily strong experience that touched me also intellectually.
 Among the strange phenomena was the sense of time stopping.
 Things were happening in my mind but the clock was not going ahead; the flow of time was not passing any more.
 It was a total subversion of the structure of reality… And I thought: “Well, it’s a chemical that is changing things in my brain.
 But how do I know that the usual perception is right, and this is wrong?
-If these two ways of perceiving are so different, what does it mean that one is the correct one?”[xix]
+If these two ways of perceiving are so different, what does it mean that one is the correct one?”[xx]

 Atheists mocked Einstein for drifting away from physics and developing a religious faith in his later years.
 But they never spoke to his concern that science could not address even these most essential aspects of the world: the flow of time and the meaning of now.
 Many scientists assume that something that cannot be probed by physics is not part of reality.
 Is that statement a testable claim, or a religious belief itself?
 Philosophers give this dogma the name physicalism.
 Is there a way to test, to prove, a faith that physics encompasses all?
 Or is such a belief expected for all physicists, just as being Christian has been an informal but effective requirement to qualify as a potential US president?
-If you challenge physicalism, do you risk being mocked for your drift toward religion, as Einstein was?[xx]
+If you challenge physicalism, do you risk being mocked for your drift toward religion, as Einstein was?[xxi]

 And just as we believe narratives in American history based upon evidence, so also we believe narratives in the flow of natural history based upon evidence.
 For if science has taught us anything at all over the past 2000 years, it has taught us to have faith that if we study nature carefully enough, if we look and listen long enough, we will always be able to discover and decipher rational explanations.
 We will discover information that narrates the unfolding of the creation.
 And we will inevitably ask who the author of it all is.